tilok369/LicenseManager/README.md

 ### What is this repository for? ###
-License Manager is a library wrapper on top of Portable Lincese .NET library to creat, validate and manage licenses.
+License Manager is a library wrapper on top of Portable Lincese .NET library to create, validate and manage licenses.

 ### How to use? ###
 It has two sample application for testing purpose.